-In the modified quasi-Bayes algorithm the information, represented by $g(\Delta, \phi)$ and v, is processed all at once.
-Thus, contrary to the quasi-Bayes algorithm described in Section 2.3.3, the modified algorithm does not employ any iterations.
+In the modified quasi-Bayes algorithm the information represented by $g(\Delta, \phi)$ and v is processed all at once.
+Thus, contrary to the quasi-Bayes algorithm described in Section 2.3.3, the modified algorithm is not iterative.

 5.5 Partial Information